futurice/backend-best-practices/README.md

 * Have plans in place for scaling up persistence solution
 * Have monitoring in place to verify health of persistence solution

+## SaaS, cloud-hosted or self-hosted?

+An important choice regarding any solution is where to run it.

+* SaaS -- Fast to get started, easy to scale up
+* Self-hosted in the cloud --
+* Self-hosted on own hardware -- able to manage physical security, most expensive and labor intensive

 ## Persistence solutions

 ### RDBMS